luminus-framework/luminus/resources/md/deployment.md

 First, make sure you have [Git](http://git-scm.com/downloads) and [Heroku toolbelt](https://toolbelt.heroku.com/) installed, then simply follow the steps below.

-Optionally, test that your application runs locally with `foreman` by running.
+Optionally, test that your application runs locally by running.

 ```
-foreman start
+heroku local
 ```

 Now, you can initialize your git repo and commit your application.